steipete/steipete.com/_posts/2021-01-21-fixing-keyboardshortcut-in-swiftui.md

 ## What Sets keyboardShortcutBridge?

 Now let’s look at what sets `keyboardShortcutBridge`.
-It seems there’s a code path where this object isn’t set, so let’s find out if it really exists.
+It seems there’s a code path where this object isn’t set, so let’s find out if that’s the case.
 When we load SwiftUI’s binary in Hopper and search for this name, we find quite a few matches:

 ![Hopper search for keyboardShortcutBridge](/assets/img/2021/fixing-keyboardshortcut-in-swiftui/keyboardShortcutBridge.png)